Desmodromic valve: Disadvantages

 In contrast, desmodromic drive uses two cams per valve, each with separate rocker arm (lever tappets).
 Maximum valve acceleration is limited by the cam-to-tappet galling stress, and therefore is governed by both the moving mass and the cam contact area.
 Maximum rigidity and minimum contact stress are best achieved with conventional flat tappets and springs whose lift and closure stress is unaffected by spring force; both occur at the base circle, where spring load is minimum and contact radius is largest.
 Curved (lever) tappets of desmodromic cams cause higher contact stress than flat tappets for the same lift profile, thereby limiting rate of lift and closure.

 With conventional cams, stress is highest at full lift, when turning at zero speed (initiation of engine cranking), and diminishes with increasing speed as inertial force of the valve counters spring pressure, while a desmodromic cam has essentially no load at zero speed (in the absence of springs), its load being entirely inertial, and therefore increasing with speed.
 Its greatest inertial stress bears on its smallest radius.
 Acceleration forces for either method increase with the square of velocity resulting from kinetic energy.

 Valve float was analyzed and found to be caused largely by resonance in valve springs that generated oscillating compression waves among coils, much like a Slinky.
 High speed photography showed that at specific resonant speeds, valve springs were no longer making contact at one or both ends, leaving the valve floating before crashing into the cam on closure.

-For this reason, today as many as three concentric valve springs are sometimes nested inside one other; not for more force (the inner ones having no significant spring constant), but to act as snubbers to reduce oscillations in the outer spring.
+For this reason as many as three concentric valve springs are sometimes nested inside one other; not for more force (the inner ones having no significant spring constant), but to act as snubbers to reduce oscillations in the outer spring.

-An early solution to oscillating spring mass was the mousetrap or hairpin spring used on Norton Manx engines.
+A solution to oscillating spring mass was the mousetrap or hairpin spring used on Norton Manx engines.
 These avoided resonance but were ungainly to locate inside cylinder heads.

-Valve springs that do not resonate are progressive, wound with varying pitch or varying diameter called beehive springs from their shape.
-The number of active coils in these springs varies during the stroke, the more closely wound coils being on the static end, becoming inactive as the spring compresses or as in the beehive spring, where the small diameter coils at the top are stiffer.
-Both mechanisms reduce resonance because spring force and its moving mass vary with stroke.
-This advance in spring design removed valve float, the initial impetus for desmodromic valve drive.
+Beehive springs, so called due to their resemblance, do not resonate as they are progressively wound with varying pitch or diameter.
+The number of active coils in mousetrap or hairpin springs varies during the stroke, the more closely wound coils being on the static end, becoming inactive as the spring compresses.
+In the beehive spring the small diameter coils at the top are stiffer.
+Both types reduce resonance because spring force and moving mass vary with stroke.
+This advance in spring design removed valve float, and so the impetus for desmodromic valve drive.